Comedian and actor Louie Anderson dies at 68 - ExBulletin

 Comedian and actor Louie Anderson dies at 68

-LOS ANGELES (AP) Louie Anderson, whose more than four-decade career as a comedian and actor included his unlikely, Emmy-winning performance as the mother of adult twins on the television series Sneakers, died Friday.
+LOS ANGELES — Louie Anderson, whose four-decade career as a comedian and actor included his unlikely, Emmy-winning performance as the mother of adult twins on the television series “Baskets,” died Friday.
 He was 68 years old.

-Anderson died in a Las Vegas hospital of cancer, said Glenn Schwartz, his longtime publicist.
-Anderson had a type of non-Hodgkin’s lymphoma, Schwartz previously said.
+Anderson died in a Las Vegas hospital of complications from cancer — a type of non-Hodgkin’s lymphoma — said Glenn Schwartz, his longtime publicist.

+“‘Baskets’ was such a phenomenal ‘second act’ for Louie Anderson.
+I wish he had a third,” actor and comedian Michael McKean tweeted.
+Comedian George Wallace wrote, “We will miss you Louie.
+What an awesome friend.
+One in a million.”
+Actor and comedian Gilbert Gottfried posted a photo of himself, Anderson and comedian Bob Saget, who died Jan.
+9, with the caption, “Two good friends who will be missed.”

+A portly, round-faced Anderson used his girth and a turbulent childhood in St. Paul, Minnesota, as fodder for his early stand-up routines.

+Her latest book, “Hey Mom,” released in 2018, was a written tribute to the lessons he learned from her and practical advice for coping with life’s challenges.
+He also paid tribute to her for the role of “Baskets”.

+“I just started writing with a letter saying, ‘Hey mom, I’m playing you on TV.
+I hope you will see it.
+I hope you’re part of it,” Anderson said that year.

-Anderson won a 2016 Emmy for Best Supporting Actor for his portrayal of Christine Baskets, mother of twins played by Zach Galifianakis.
-Anderson received three consecutive Emmy Award nominations for her performance.
+He won the Best Supporting Actor Emmy in 2016 for his portrayal of Christine Baskets, mother of twins played by Zach Galifianakis, in FX’s “Baskets.”
+Anderson, who received three consecutive Emmy nominations for the role, played it with restraint and with specific touches he attributes to his mother.

+“Nuance is what I’m looking for, tiny things rather than big.
+Mom did things with her eyes or her grimace or her disappointed lips — or her passive aggression,” he said in 2015 with a laugh.
+“Rolling eyes were big in our family.”

+Anderson’s big breakthrough came in 1984 when Johnny Carson brought him on “The Tonight Show.”

 Sources